moha1325/5525_project/README.md

-To set up the environment you can use pipenv
+You can use the included pipfile to set up the environment:

-`pipenv install librosa numpy pandas scikit-learn matplotlib`

-If there is already a Pipfile instead you can just do

 `pipenv install`